broadinstitute/warp/pipelines/skylab/atac/atac.changelog.md

+# 2.5.2
+2024-11-12 (Date of Last Commit)

+* Added memory and disk updates to Multiome JoinBarcodes; this does not impact the ATAC workflow

 # 2.5.1
 2024-11-12 (Date of Last Commit)

 * Renamed the ATAC workflow library metric percent_target to atac_percent_target for compatibility with downstream tools
-* Added memory and disk updates to Multiome JoinBarcodes; this does not impact the ATAC workflow

 # 2.5.0
 2024-10-23 (Date of Last Commit)